 \subsection{Background}

-Practical implementation of trial design always needs to be approved by the responsible regulatory authorities.
+Practical implementation of a trial design always needs to be approved by the responsible regulatory authorities.
 This creates a potential problem for Bayesian designs, because the standard requirement of the regulators is stated in frequentist terms, as an upper bound for type I error rate.

-For example, \textcite{ventz2015bayesian} write as follows: "Concepts, such as the type I error probability, are required to be part of the study design to gain regulatory approval for a treatment", adding later "If necessary, the investigator adjusts tuning parameters to obtain a design that satisfies a pre-specified constraint on the type I error probability."
-This requirement of adjusting the parameters of a proposed Bayesian design, to be compatible with a given bound for type I error rate, is found also in the FDA guidelines \cite{fda_71512} and \cite{fda_78495}. \textcite{zhou_ji_2023}, in their recent review paper on sequential Bayesian trial designs, call this approach \textit{The Frequentist-oriented Perspective}.
+For example, \cite{ventz2015bayesian} write as follows: "Concepts, such as the type I error probability, are required to be part of the study design to gain regulatory approval for a treatment", adding later "If necessary, the investigator adjusts tuning parameters to obtain a design that satisfies a pre-specified constraint on the type I error probability."
+This requirement of adjusting the parameters of a proposed Bayesian design, to be compatible with a given bound for type I error rate, is found also in guidelines such as \cite{fda_71512}, \cite{fda_78495} and \cite{ICH_E20}. \cite{zhou_ji_2023}, in their recent review paper on sequential Bayesian trial designs, call this approach \textit{The Frequentist-oriented Perspective}.

-There are many examples in the statistical literature on how the settings of a Bayesian design might be adjusted to match the type I error bound, e.g., \textcite{freedman1994and}, \textcite{Grieve2016IdleTO}, \textcite{nikolakopoulos2016hybrid}, \textcite{doi:10.1177/0962280215595058}, \textcite{shi2019control} and \textcite{lee2024using}.
-Strict enforcement of a numerical control rule, which has its origin in the frequentist tradition, not only necessitates the introduction of modeling apparatus that would not be necessary from a Bayesian perspective, but makes the Bayesian approach literally subordinate to frequentist control.
+There are many examples in the statistical literature on how the settings of a Bayesian design might be adjusted to match the type I error bound, e.g., \cite{freedman1994and}, \cite{Grieve2016IdleTO}, \cite{nikolakopoulos2016hybrid}, \cite{doi:10.1177/0962280215595058}, \cite{shi2019control} and \cite{lee2024using}.
+However, strict enforcement of a numerical control rule, which has its origin in the frequentist tradition, not only necessitates the introduction of modeling apparatus that would not be necessary from a Bayesian perspective, but makes the Bayesian approach literally subordinate to frequentist control.
 In particular, even though the decision rule \textbf{(D:i)} itself respects the likelihood principle, the multiplicity problem and the consequent inflationary behavior of this criterion are then brought back, now as if through the back door.
-A more detailed discussion of this is deferred to subsection \ref{subsection:no:3.2}.
+A more detailed discussion of this question is deferred to subsection \ref{subsection:no:3.2}.

-To qualify as a solution, type I error control would have to be replaced by another criterion that would both (i) not conflict with the foundations of Bayesian statistics, including the likelihood principle, and (ii) be an acceptable tool to the regulators in their endeavor to guard against false positives.